-Oranjewoud N.V.'s 2020 financial statements are prepared based on the going-concern assumption.
+Oranjewoud N.V.'s 2021 financial statements are prepared based on the going-concern assumption.

-The 2020 financial statements of Oranjewoud are prepared on a going-concern basis, integrating a comprehensive assessment of the Group's ability to continue operations.
-This evaluation considers significant events like the development of the results of Oranjewoud in 2021, 2022 and 2023, the sizable divestment of Strukton Worksphere in 2022, divestments of non-core portfolio companies within the Group till date, the operating plan 2024 and beyond, and developments in the backlog and working capital improvement, alongside attracting external financing.
-Despite the operational and financial impacts of Covid-19, the current situation does not give rise to uncertainty on the ability of the company to continue as a going concern in this respect.
+The 2021 financial statements of Oranjewoud are prepared on a going-concern basis, integrating a comprehensive assessment of the Group's ability to continue operations.
+This evaluation considers significant events like the development of the results of Oranjewoud in 2022, 2023 and 2024, the sizable divestment of Strukton Worksphere in 2022, divestments of non-core portfolio companies within the Strukton Groep till date, the operating plan 2024 and beyond, and developments in the backlog and working capital improvement, alongside attracting external financing.
+The current situation does not give rise to uncertainty on the ability of the company to continue as a going-concern in this respect.

-The assessment acknowledges the depressed 2020 results mainly due to certain high-risk Strukton Groep projects (extensively described in the section "Accounting considerations on key projects"), prompting immediate measures to ensure business continuity, reduce costs, and protect liquidity.
+The assessment acknowledges the negative 2021 results mainly due to certain high-risk Strukton Groep projects (extensively described in the section "Accounting considerations on key projects") and the immediate measures to ensure business continuity, reduce costs, and protect liquidity taken after the reported result 2021, continue.

 This includes the construction of the new office for the Dutch National Institute for Public Health and the Environment (RIVM), called "MEET RIVM".
 The MEET RIVM project is highly complex, in particular due to the high requirements on laboratories.
 A number of historic developments had a mainly negative impact on progress and profitability.
 In October 2023 we received an (interim) verdict about the compensation of substantial costs related to further contract modifications to the laboratories, which were requested by the client at a late stage of the project's realisation phase and without a clear scoping with required output specifications.
-The verdict confirms the project valuation taken into account at December 31, 2020.
+The verdict confirms the project valuation taken into account at December 31, 2021.